Science Alone is Not the Solution

 Thus, to exclude PWID, MTCT, and solicitation while positive from an analysis of HIV transmission risk in the context of the criminal justice system is to disconnect the science from the ways in which these laws are unequally applied in reality, and leave open to interpretation the legitimacy of criminalizing PLHIV who inject drugs, sell sex, or are women living with HIV.

 The most concerning aspect of the statement is its presumption of the fundamental legitimacy of HIV criminal laws and their application.
 The statement’s closing recommendation is not that governments and legal systems should reject or challenge HIV criminalization — rather, it is to ensure that HIV criminal prosecutions are consistent with advancements in HIV science.
 Ultimately, this is a far more conservative recommendation than those issued over the past five years from important scientific and medical associations, including the National Association of State and Territorial AIDS Directors, the HIV Medicine Association, The American Psychological Association or the American Medical Association.
-As the editorial in the September 2018 edition of The Lancet HIV observes, “[a]longside better use of scientific and medical evidence in legal settings, however, prosecutors, governments, policy makers, and medical and legal professionals must recognise that the only effective approach to ending the HIV epidemic is a rights-based approach.”
+As the editorial in the September 2018 edition of The Lancet HIV observes, “[a]longside better use of scientific and medical evidence in legal settings, however, prosecutors, governments, policy makers, and medical and legal professionals must recognize that the only effective approach to ending the HIV epidemic is a rights-based approach.”

 In the end, science should be considered just one element of a multifaceted HIV criminal law reform strategy rather than a standalone solution.
 When it comes to HIV criminalization, science alone won’t win the day, much as it hasn’t in debates about sexual health literacy, reproductive choice, or climate change.
 Within our movement, failing to acknowledge the fundamentally discriminatory nature of HIV criminal laws, or the racial and economic dynamics of their enforcement, is simply not an option.